Samuel B. Holabird: Quartermaster General

-Retirement and death
+Later life, death and legacy

 In retirement, Holabird was a resident first of Evanston, Illinois, then of Washington, DC.
-He died in Washington on February 3, 1907 and was buried at the United States Soldiers' and Airmen's Home National Cemetery.
+He died in Washington on February 3, 1907, aged 80, and was buried at the United States Soldiers' and Airmen's Home National Cemetery.

-Legacy

-Holabird was an inventor and was credited with the creation and fielding of the Army's first pup tent and canvas fatigue uniform.
+Holabird was an inventor of and experimenter with military equipment and was credited with improvements to the army's existing tents, as well as fielding an early version of the Army's campaign hat and its first canvas fatigue uniform.

 The U.S. Army Transport Ship General S. B. Holabird, which was active in the years prior to and during World War I, was named for him.

 Fort Holabird, a U.S. Army post in Baltimore, Maryland that operated from 1918 to 1973, was named for him.

 Family

 In 1849, Holabird married Mary Theodosia Grant.
 They were the parents of three children—Agnes, Mary, and William.

 Agnes Holabird, who married Paul von Kurowsky, was the mother of Agnes von Kurowsky, a Red Cross nurse who cared for Ernest Hemingway after he was wounded during World War I, and was his inspiration for the heroine in A Farewell to Arms.

 William Holabird became a prominent architect based in Chicago.
-His daughter Mary was the wife of U.S. Army general William Mackey Cruikshank.
+His daughter Cornelia was the wife of U.S. Army general William Mackey Cruikshank.